Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Appendix

 \subsubsection{Hyper-parameters}

-In all experiments, the hyper-parameter $\mu$ of the regularization term in FedProx \cite{fedprox} was set to $0.1$.
-In the Power-of-Choice (pow-d) \cite{powerofchoice} selection strategy, $d$ was set to the total number of clients: $50$ in the experiments on FMNIST and CIFAR10, $100$ in the experiments on CIFAR100.
-When running DivFL \cite{diverse}, we used the ideal setting where 1-step gradients were requested from all client in each round (regardless of their participation status), similar to the Power-of-Choice settings.
-For HiCS-FL (our method), the scaling parameter $T$ (temperature) used in data heterogeneity estimation was set to $0.0025$ in the experiments on FMNIST and to $0.0015$ in the experiments on CIFAR10/CIFAR100.
-In all experiments, parameter $\lambda$ which multiplies the difference between clients' estimated data heterogeneity (used in clustering) was set to $0.1$.
+In all experiments, the hyper-parameter $\mu$ of the regularization term in FedProx \citep{fedprox} was set to $0.1$.
+In the Power-of-Choice (pow-d) \citep{powerofchoice} selection strategy, $d$ was set to the total number of clients: $50$ in the experiments on FMNIST, CIFAR10 and THUC news, $100$ in the experiments on Mini-ImageNet.
+When running DivFL \citep{diverse}, we used the ideal setting where 1-step gradients were requested from all client in each round (regardless of their participation status), similar to the Power-of-Choice settings.
+For FedCor \citep{fedcor}, we followed all settings in the paper and set the annealing coefficient $\beta$ controlling the sampling strategy to 0.9 as suggested in the paper.
+For HiCS-FL (our method), the scaling parameter $T$ (temperature) used in data heterogeneity estimation was set to $0.0025$ in the experiments on FMNIST and to $0.0015$ in the experiments on CIFAR10/Mini-ImageNet.
+In all experiments, parameter $\lambda$ which multiplies the difference between clients' estimated data heterogeneity (used in clustering) was set to $10$.
 In all experiments, the number of clusters $m$ was for convenience set to be equal to the number of selected clients $K$.
-The coefficient $\gamma^{0}$ was set to $4$ in the experiments on FMNIST and CIFAR10 while set to $2$ in the experiments on CIFAR100.
-To group clients, both Clustered Sampling \cite{clustered} and HiCS-FL (our method) utilized an off-the-shelf clustering algorithm performing hierarchical clustering with Ward's Method.
+The coefficient $\gamma^{0}$ was set to $4$ in the experiments on FMNIST and CIFAR10 while set to $2$ in the experiments on Mini-ImageNet.
+To group clients, both Clustered Sampling \citep{clustered} and HiCS-FL (our method) utilized an off-the-shelf clustering algorithm performing hierarchical clustering with Ward's Method.